Oliver Williamson

 Oliver is a co-author on the fourth edition of Medical Treatment: Decisions and the Law edited by Christopher Johnston KC and Sophia Roper KC.
 He was also a contributor to the second and third edition.

-Oliver is instructed by Claimants and Defendants in all aspects of Medical work .
+Oliver is instructed by Claimants and Defendants in all aspects of medical work.
 He has a long-standing interest in cases involving difficult questions of consent and capacity.
-As a result of his wide interest on ethical cases, Oliver contributed to a number of chapters in MTDL, including those on Consent; Treatment of Suicidal Patients; and Human Organ and Tissue Donation.
-Oliver has had exposure to cases involving tissue donation and withdrawal of treatment.
+As a result of his wide interest on ethical cases, Oliver undertakes a wide range of healthcare work, representing both individuals and care providers.
+He is a co-author of Medical Treatment: Decisions and the Law (MTDL).
+He has a particular interest in cases involving difficult questions of consent and capacity and has contributed to a number of chapters in MTDL, including those on consent, treatment of suicidal patients, and human organ and tissue donation.
+He has experience of cases involving the UK fertility regulator the HFEA.

 Cases & work of note